php-fig/fig-standards/proposed/http-handlers/request-handlers-meta.md

 This makes strict typing impossible, as there is no assurance that the `callable` being passed implements a middleware signature, which reduces runtime safety.

-**Due to these significant issues, the lambda approach has been choosen for this proposal.**
+**Due to these significant issues, the lambda approach has been chosen for this proposal.**

 ## 6. Design Decisions